Digusil/openseapy/README.md

 ````

 First, an EventDataFrame object have to be created.
 To analyze signals, the signals have to be added to the
 EventDataFrame object.
-Alternatively, it is possible to set a complete SNAADataset as source for analysing with
+Alternatively, it is possible to set a complete SNADataset as source for analysing with
 the `set_dataset` method.
 By calling the `search` method, the added signals will be analyzed with the *slope* algorithm.
 The event dataframe can be accessed via die attribute `data`.
 EventDataFrame objects can be saved.
 The resulting hdf
 file contains the dataframe with the event data and the signals.
 Thus, the saved file contains all needed information.